ietf-wg-alto/draft-alto-oam-yang/design.md

 ## Overview of ALTO O&M Data Model

-The ietf-alto module defined in this document provide all the basic ALTO O&M data models fitting the requirements listed in [](#sec-req).
+The ietf-alto module defined in this document provides all the basic ALTO O&M data models fitting the requirements listed in [](#sec-req).

 The top-level container "alto" in the ietf-alto module contains a single